joinpursuit/Pursuit-Core-Web/react/react_intro/react_intro_project.md

 ## Bonus

 Can a component render another component?
 Find out.
-Make each section its own component, and try to import them into your `Home` component.
-See if they can render in your `render` function - use the same syntax as in `ReactDOM.render` in your `index` file.
+Make each section its own component, and try to import and render them in your `Home` component.